Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 When possible, get specific.
 It forces your interviewers to respond with real vs. hypothetical information.
 This question shows that you’re paying attention and are curious about how the team works.
 It also provides the chance to learn about another launch because you ask for a comparison in the follow-up question.
 You might get a two-for-one here and learn a lot in the process.

-## What’s the biggest change/challenge the department/company/industry has had to face recently?
+## What’s The Biggest change/challenge the department/company/industry Has Had to Face Recently?

 ### Who to Ask:
 Executive / Boss’ Boss